-Oral Cancer cases are on the rise and based on a research published in the journal of the National Cancer Institute, patients who are infected with Hepatitis C Virus (HCV) are twice as likely to face Oral cancer in the mouth or the oropharynx.
-Hepatitis C Virus can be contracted through infected blood, shared needles, drug abuse and there are very low chances of contracting HSV through sexual contact.
+Oral Cancer cases are on the rise and based on a research published in the journal of the National Cancer Institute, patients who are infected with Hepatitis C Virus (HCV) are twice as likely to develop Oral cancer in the mouth or the oropharynx.
+Hepatitis C Virus can be contracted through infected blood, shared needles, drug abuse and there are very low chances of contracting HCV through sexual contact.
 About 85% of the individuals affected by Hepatitis C will become chronically infected because of the lack of symptoms until the Liver is affected.

 The most common symptoms of Hepatitis C are fatigue, fever, loss of appetite, nausea, muscle and joint pains, abdominal pain, vomiting, weight loss etc. With this research, it is clear that with HCV virus infection, there are increased chances of Oral Cancer and the patients should be extra cautious to the changes taking place in the oral cavity and throat region.